Photo: H&C Urban Winery

 Cassia

 It’s not all about seafood though.
-The premium steak offering, like the 1kg O’Connor grain-fed Black Angus ribeye, deserves a spotlight of it’s own.
-Pair it with fried brussels sprouts tossed in a jalepeno vinegar served and on housemade miso mustard for a fan favourite combo.
+The premium steak offering, like the 1kg O’Connor grain-fed Black Angus ribeye, deserves a spotlight of its own.
+Pair it with fried Brussels sprouts tossed in a jalapeño vinegar served on housemade miso mustard for a fan favourite combo.

 Cassia